Screen resolution 1280 x 600 pixel or higher is recommended.

 After these 20 years of QRT, often referenced as “The big black hole in my life”, I’m now QRV again.

-Almost every QSO is made in CW, only very few in SSB.
+Almost every QSO is made in CW, only few in SSB, mostly in danish QSO-parties.

 My computer is for database lookups, logging and firmware updates only and will not be a part of any radio communication whatsoever.

-Digimode and microwave bands do not have my interest.
+Digi mode and V/U/SHF bands (except 6m CW) do not have my interest.

-I don’t use any kind of WEB-SDR or remote equiptment.
-Every QSO’s made in the past has been done with my transceivers and antennas installed on my QTH’s and every QSO’s in the future will be produced in the same way.
+I don’t use any kind of WEB-SDR or remote equipment.
+Every QSO’s made in the past has been done with my transceivers, antennas AND operator installed on my QTH’s and every QSO’s in the future will be produced in the same way.
 No cheating here.

 I got my additional call signs 5P5Q on September 4, 2013 and OV5O on March 15, 2014.

-TEJN, a village located on the North-East coast of Bornholm Island in the Baltic Sea.
+TEJN, a small town located on the North-East coast of Bornholm Island.

 IOTA: EU-030, Bornholm.

-ELEVATION: 7 meters above sea level and about 40 meters from the coast line.
+ELEVATION: 7 meters above sea level and about 35 meters from the coast.

 73 and CU on the bands.